serverlessworkflow/specification/specification/README.md

 The maxAttempts property determines the maximum number of retry attempts allowed.
 If this property is set to 0 no retries are performed.

-For more information reference the [Workflow Error Handling - Retrying](#workflow-retrying) section.
+For more information, refer to the [Workflow Error Handling - Retrying](#workflow-retrying) section.

 #### Transition Definition